EMERGENCY CENTER

 Nursing and medical staff will make sure you are stable for and want a sexual assault exam.

-If you would like an exam, the Sexual Assault Nurse Examiner will discuss the assault with you and perform a detailed examination, including:
+If you would like an exam, a forensic nurse examiner will discuss the assault with you and perform a detailed examination.
+They will only provide the care that you want.
+Some of the options available to you may include:

-• Assessing if you need medications to prevent pregnancy, sexually transmitted infections and HIV.
+• Possible administration of medications that can prevent pregnancy, sexually transmitted infections and HIV.

 We will call an advocate from Ramsey County SOS Sexual Violence Services.
-The advocate is a person who comes to the Emergency Center to be with you and provide support to you during this difficult time.
+The advocate is a person who comes to the Emergency Center to be with you and provide support to you during this difficult time, as well as after you leave the hospital.

 How much does it cost to have a sexual assault exam?

 The cost of the exam is paid for by the state of Minnesota.
-If additional medical care beyond the exam is needed, the patient or their insurance will be billed for that.
+If additional medical care beyond the exam is needed, the patient or their insurance will be billed.

 The discussion about your assault will be very detailed and sensitive.
-To make sure you can speak freely, loved ones will not be allowed in the room during the discussion.
+To make sure you can speak freely, support persons will not be allowed in the room during the discussion.
 However, they may be with you at any other time if you want them there.